krempaskyk/edtech-plan-caroleng/README.md

 8. Pedagogy

     I use App Inventor, a block based programming language to teach this course so students can concentrate on the logical flow rather than having to worry about the syntax of the programming language.
-The programs students write are usually related to the concepts that they are learning -- this is the project-based learning where we apply programming knowledge to real-world scenarios, e.g. when we are learning encrption, we write a program for Caesar Cypher, which is an encrption algorithm.
-I also use code tracing to improve program comprehension -- quite often when students ask me for help, I will ask them to trace the program, and most of the time, they figure out what is wrong while tracing the code.
+The programs students write are usually related to the concepts that they are learning -- this is the project-based approach where we apply programming knowledge to real-world scenarios, e.g. when we are learning encrption, we write a program for Caesar Cypher, which is an encrption algorithm.
+I also use code tracing to improve program comprehension -- quite often when students ask me for help, I will ask them to trace the code, and most of the time, they figure out what is wrong while tracing the code.

 9. A typical lesson